benbaobaoshigemi/Electron-Cloud-Visualization-REV/publication_prep/tri_party_dialogue.md

 **Status:** Completed
 **Changes Implemented:**
-1.  **Updated Abstract/Intro:** Clarified "First-Principles" as "STO-based First-Principles Sampling".
+1.  **Updated Abstract/Intro:** Clarified the terminology as "STO-based, theoretically grounded sampling".
 2.  **Updated Section 4 (Hybrid Mode):** Added explicit note clarification that the visualization shows a *single* hybrid orbital component to demonstrate directionality, contrasting with spherical total density.
 3.  **Updated Section 6 (Vibe Coding):** Rewrote introduction to frame the method as "Empowering Educators" and a solution to AI hallucination in science tools, directly addressing the "distraction" critique.
 4.  **Added Section 7.6 (Jmol/WebMO Comparison):** Added a comparative table and discussion highlighting the "Generator vs Viewer" and "Sampling vs Iso-surface" distinctions.